If you fail a GED test, you can retake that subtest as many times as needed to earn your GED diploma.

 Nebraska – In Nebraska, students must respect a 30-day waiting time before they can retake a subtest.
 Students that have failed three times must wait for at least 60 days before they can retake that module.

 Nevada – In Nevada, test-takers need to wait for a 60-day period when they have tried to pass a GED subtest three times.
-They must also take all of the four GED subtests before they are allowed to retake any subtest.
+They must also take all of the four GED subtests before they are allowed to retake any subtests.

 Virginia – GED test-takers in Virginia have to wait for 60 days after their third attempt.
 Additionally, after each third attempt, they’ll have to wait 60 days before they can retake a subtest.